chaoyitud/TabWak/README.md

 # [ICLR 2025 Spotlight] TabWak

-We finally cleaned the code.

-TODO:
-- [ ] Docker support
-- [ ] Add pre-trained checkpoints

 This is the repository for **TabWak**: A watermark for Tabular Diffusion Models.

+We’ve *finally* cleaned the codebase — ready for the world to explore!

+---

+## 🚧 TODO

+- [ ] 🐳 Add Docker support
+- [ ] 📦 Provide pre-trained checkpoints

+---
 The backbone model of TabWak is based on [Tabsyn](https://github.com/amazon-science/tabsyn/tree/main).
 Therefore, the installation and usage of TabWak are similar to Tabsyn.
 The following installation steps are based on Tabsyn's instructions.

----

 ## 🛠 Installing Dependencies